The Netherlands Working Holiday Visa for Australians

 Once you have health insurance, consider registering immediately with a local GP (“huisarts”).
 This will make things easier for you in the future if you get sick or need to see a doctor.

 Dutch health insurance companies cannot deny your application for health insurance if you are eligible for it.
 But under some circumstances, e.g. if you are not working for a Dutch employer or are not considered a Dutch resident for whatever reason, you may be ineligible for Dutch basic health insurance.
 In this instance, you can apply for a ruling from the Sociale Verzekeringsbank (SVB).
 If they rule that you are entitled to insurance, you can show their confirmation letter to any insurance company and they must insure you.
-If not, the SVB will inform the CAK and you will not be fined for not having the compulsory insurance.
+Otherwise, the SVB will inform the CAK and you will not be fined for not having the compulsory insurance.

 If you are not eligible for basic insurance in The Netherlands, you should still ensure you are covered by travel insurance or another health insurance policy that you are eligible for.
 You may also be able to benefit from the Australian government’s reciprocal Medicare agreement with The Netherlands.